gems-uff/log2prov/README.md

 # log2prov

-> Converts any log file to PROV-N.
+> Converts a log file to PROV-N through a definitions file.

 ```